whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 As a healthy community of people holding each other to high standards, your group's standards of appropriate behavior will become the laws you live by -- laws based not on dominance, exploitation and selfishness but on justice, respect, generosity, dignity, kindness, and bravery.

 The Haudenosaunee writers described how their "society was founded on concepts of moral justice, not statute law."[xxx-a basic call to consciousness|p38] Such a society can only exist when everyone has that spiritual strength to stand for what's right.
-And building new healthy communities where people cultivate that spiritual strength together is part of the path to building new healthy nations.
+And building new healthy communities where people joyfully cultivate that spiritual strength together is part of the path to building new healthy nations.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Serve the Earth Together</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Serve the Earth Together</div>
 <div class="rev-act-body">People have unity when they all deeply care about the same things.
 This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
 Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way with others to give back to the nonhumans who give us humans so much.</div></div>

 #### To Build a Nation One Community at a Time, Build a Community One Person at a Time

 Healthy nations are built on healthy communities where people have deep relationships with each other and the Earth.
 The Zapatistas showed me how to build a nation one community at a time.

 Instead of instituting a new overarching government, even after their revolution, they said clearly that the communities are "the core of all autonomy."
-They created higher levels of committees to help the communities communicate, protect each other and share resources, but no "higher ups" interfere in the communities' business.[xxx-ezln new structure] Top-level leaders really are merely conduits for the will of the people, not dictators.
+They created higher levels of councils to help the communities protect each other, communicate, and share resources, but no "higher ups" interfere in the communities' business.[xxx-ezln new structure] Top-level leaders really are merely conduits for the will of the people, not dictators.

 In order for this way of life to work, healthy communities needed to exist in the first place where people hold themselves and others to high standards so they can deeply trust each other.
 Mexican towns already existed before the revolution, but with corrupt leaders and divisive politics, they were not suitable places to discuss how to have a new healthy nation.